What to do About Discolored Water

-Step 1 – Reduce the amount of discolored water (red water) you pull into your plumbing system: turn off the tap, especially any hot water.
+Step 1 – To reduce the amount of discolored water you pull into your plumbing system, turn off the tap, especially hot water.

 Step 2 – Avoid doing laundry and don’t use hot water.